Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-In the rheometer, the baseline shear rate $\dot\gamma$ is controlled by the angular speed $\omega$ of the rotating cone: $\dot\gamma=\omega/\tan\alpha$, where $\alpha=4^{\circ}$ is the angle the cone makes with the horizontal plate~(Fig.~\ref{fig:Fig1}A).
-The cone base diameter is 4 cm, which holds a sample volume of 1.2 mL.
+To quantify the effect of fluid shear on conjugation rates, we developed a new experimental assay that employs a cone-and-plate rheometer as a \lq cell collider\rq~(Fig.~\ref{fig:Fig1}).
+In this setup, a suspension of donor and recipient cells is placed between a plate and an inverted rotating cone~(Fig.~\ref{fig:Fig1}A).
+Rotation of the cone creates a shear flow in the suspension so that cells at different heights above the plate travel at different speeds.
+In this setup, two mechanisms bring cells together: shear flow and diffusion~(Fig.~\ref{fig:Fig1}B).
+Diffusion generates cell-cell encounters via Brownian motion of both donor and recipient cells.
+The shear flow generates encounters by creating a relative horizontal velocity $\delta v\sim \delta z \dot\gamma$ between cells separated vertically by a small distance $\delta z$.
+Here $\dot\gamma$ is the shear rate, which quantifies the velocity gradient.
+In the rheometer, the baseline shear rate $\dot\gamma$ is controlled by the angular speed $\omega$ of the rotating cone, so that $\dot\gamma=\omega/\alpha$, where $\alpha=4^{\circ}$ is the angle the cone makes with the horizontal plate~(Fig.~\ref{fig:Fig1}A).
+The cone base diameter is 4 cm, and the device holds a sample volume of 1.2 mL.
 Flows in such geometries have been studied in detail both numerically~\cite{fewell1977secondary} and experimentally~\cite{sdougos1984secondary}.
-As the angular speed increases, the flow is laminar for shear rates smaller than $\dot\gamma\approx\SI{35}{\per\second}$, then secondary flows develop, and the flow becomes turbulent for shear rates above $\dot\gamma\approx\SI{300}{\per\second}$~\cite{sdougos1984secondary}~(SI).
-The shear rate is thus constant throughout the sample and equal to the baseline shear rate at low shear.
-As the shear rate increases, an additional shear rate is created by the secondary and turbulent flows.
-Based on previous numerical simulations~\cite{fewell1977secondary} and torque measurements~\cite{sdougos1984secondary}, we estimate that the additional shear rate becomes comparable with the baseline rate at shear rates around $\dot\gamma\approx\SI{60}{\per\second}$~and is at most twice the baseline for the highest shear rate studied here ($\dot\gamma=\SI{1e3}{\per\second}$; SI).
-Throughout the paper, we will use the baseline shear rate ($\dot\gamma=\omega/\tan\alpha$) in Eq.~(\ref{eq:gamma_shear}).
-The control of the shear flow achieved in the rheometer is a key feature of our approach since it enables us to control the encounter rate between cells, in contrast to the complex flow in conventional shakers.
-Our approach is inspired by mixers developed to study phytoplankton coagulation~\cite{kiorboe1990coagulation} and fertilization in sea urchins~\cite{mead1995effects} based on an oscillating stirring shaft \cite{kiorboe1990coagulation} or the Couette cell ~\cite{mead1995effects}, though these were developed for larger cells (>$\SI{10}{\micro\meter}$) and sample volumes (>$\SI{10}{\milli\liter}$).
+As the angular speed increases, the flow is laminar for shear rates smaller than $\dot\gamma\approx\SI{35}{\per\second}$, then secondary flows develop, and the flow becomes turbulent for shear rates above $\dot\gamma\approx\SI{300}{\per\second}$~\cite{sdougos1984secondary}~(SI Section 1).
+Thus, at a low shear rate, the shear rate is constant throughout the sample and equal to the baseline shear rate.
+As the shear rate increases, the secondary and turbulent flows create regions where the shear rate is higher than the baseline value.
+Throughout the paper, we will use the baseline shear rate ($\dot\gamma=\omega/\alpha$) and use horizontal error bars to indicate additional shear present in the rheometer, estimated based on previous numerical simulations~\cite{fewell1977secondary} and torque measurements~\cite{sdougos1984secondary} (SI Section 1).
+The control of the shear flow achieved in the rheometer is a key feature of our approach, as it enables us to control the encounter rate between cells, in contrast to the complex flow occurring in conventional shakers.
+Upon encounter, cells may attach and conjugate or separate without transferring the plasmid~(Fig.~\ref{fig:Fig1}C).